Low-noise Balanced Homodyne Detection with Superconducting Nanowire Single-Photon Detectors: Homodyne Detector Characterization

-For a low local oscillator power a constant variance is measured, which results from the dark count rate measured on both SNSPDs.
-The dark count variance $V_\mathrm{DC}=(18\pm2~\mathrm{photons/s})$ (dashed blue line in Fig.~\ref{fig:3}) is averaged over the data points for which the variance is constant.
-With increasing local oscillator power an increase in variance is observable.
-The dashed red line indicates the shot-noise limit with is given by $\mathrm{Var}(\hat{n}_{\mathrm{diff}})_\mathrm{vac}\propto|\beta|^2$, where we calculate the local oscillator power $|\beta|^2$ from the measured local oscillator intensity, the losses in the setup and the additional attenuation.
-From Fig.~\ref{fig:3} it is evident that with increasing local oscillator power the variance is well described by the shot-noise limit and that the SNSPDs can be treated as linear detectors in a limited power regime.
+For a low local oscillator photon flux, a constant variance is measured, which results from the dark count rate measured on both SNSPDs.
+The dark count variance $V_\mathrm{dark~counts}=(18\pm2)~\left[\mathrm{counts/s}\right]^2$ (dashed blue line in Fig.~\ref{fig:3}) is averaged over the data points for which the variance is constant and corresponds to the variance in the difference count rate for zero local oscillator power.
+With increasing local oscillator photon flux, an increase in the variance is observable.
+The dashed red line indicates the shot-noise limit which is given by $\mathrm{Var}(\hat{n}_{\mathrm{diff}})_\mathrm{vac}\propto|\beta|^2$, where we calculate the local oscillator photon flux $|\beta|^2$ from the measured local oscillator power, the losses in the setup and the additional attenuation.From Fig.~\ref{fig:3}, it is evident that with increasing local oscillator photon flux, the variance is well-described by the shot-noise limit and that the SNSPD count rate can be treated as linear in a limited photon flux regime.

-At even higher local oscillator power ($>1\cdot10^6~\mathrm{photons/s}$) a clear deviation from the linear regime is visible.
+At even higher local oscillator photon fluxes ($>1\cdot10^6~\mathrm{photons/s}$), a clear deviation from the linear regime is visible.
 At this point the probability of a second photon arriving at a detector within the dead time of the detector after a detection event is not negligible.
-As a result the local oscillator power in units of $\mathrm{photons/s}$ is not properly measured.
+As a result, the local oscillator photon flux in units of $\mathrm{photons/s}$ is not properly measured.
 By subtracting the dark count variance from the measured data, we can extend the linear regime down to the noise floor dictated by the dark counts.

 To analyze the performance of our homodyne detector further, we investigate the shot-noise clearance from the data shown in Fig.~\ref{fig:3}.
 The shot-noise clearance is given by